vantage-sh/docs.vantage.sh/docs/connecting_confluent.md

 # Confluent

 Vantage integrates with your Confluent account using a Confluent API key and secret to access the [Billing API](https://docs.confluent.io/cloud/current/billing/overview.html#retrieve-costs-for-a-range-of-dates).
-This endpoint provides structured cost data, broken down by product (for example, Kafka or Connect) and line-type (for example, Kafka Storage or Connect Capacity).
+This endpoint provides structured cost data, broken down by by category (e.g., Kafka or Connect), resource (e.g. Kafka Cluster), and subcategory (e.g., Kafka Storage or Connect Capacity).

 Vantage currently supports the following Confluent products: